 A plain white paper, according to the University of Pittsburgh Johnstown (UPJ), remains to be “the most businesslike.”
 However, colored paper can be acceptable depending on the nature of work.
 Award-winning resume expert Laura Smith-Proulx shares in her article that there are resume color rules, such as using a particular color to highlight a part of a resume.
 In a Forbes article, experts recommend clear and neat resumes but applicants who are eyeing a position in creative fields such as digital strategy can use their resume to “shine” but they need to keep the information substantial.

 UPJ explains that among the layout elements that applicants must consider when writing a resume are: dividing lines, white space, good spacing, headings, and margins.
 “By being “eye catching”, your resume may separate itself from others.”
 UPJ also stresses that there is no perfect way to organize a resume, but all resumes have things in common: no spelling, punctuation, or grammatical errors.
-You can practice the formatting using the resume worksheets of the Maine Community College System here.

 On word choice